For Prospective Applicants

 The Application Process

-Q: What advice do you have for preparing the 500-word essay?
+Q: What advice do you have for preparing the 750 word (max) essay?

 A: Use your space wisely.
-There’s no need to provide an extensive rehashing of the accomplishments listed on your CV or resume.
+There’s no need to provide an extensive rehashing of the accomplishments listed on your CV or resume or a general overview of your research agenda.
 Rather, use the essay to explain clearly how a congressional experience relates to the full range of your career interests and professional goals.

 Q: Do I need to specify in the application in which congressional office I want to serve my placement?